-The IJB will publish an annual delivery plan that will tell everyone the specific actions it is going to take each year to make these changes happen.
-The annual delivery plan can be found here (link to be added).
+The Dundee Health and Social Care Partnership will publish an annual delivery plan that will tell everyone the specific actions it is going to take each year to make these changes happen.
+The annual delivery plan can be found on the DHSCP Strategic Planning webpage.

 The IJB's performance framework will set out how the IJB will measure their progress towards making these changes and tell the public about this.
-The performance framework and performance reports can be found here (link to be added).
+The performance framework and performance reports can be found on the DHSCP Strategic Planning webpage.

-Strategic Priority - SELF-CARE - Supporting people to look after their wellbeing.
+Strategic Priority: Self-CareSupporting people to look after their wellbeing

-Helping everyone in Dundee look after their health and wellbeing.
+Helping everyone in Dundee look after their health and wellbeing, including through early intervention and prevention.

 - Prevention and self-care are important aspects of health and social care services and supports.
 They help people to look after themselves independently from services, have more control of their health and can improve people's quality of life.
 These types of support can include helping people develop the knowledge and skills to prevent them becoming unwell by living a healthy life.
 They can also help people to manage existing health conditions so that they do not get worse. - Information about Dundee shows that factors such as smoking, being overweight and physically inactive have a big impact on many people's health and wellbeing.
-A Dundee Partnership survey found that 31% of respondents found it difficult to have a healthy lifestyle during the pandemic.
+A DundeePartnership survey found that 31% of respondents found it difficult to have a healthy lifestyle during the pandemic.
 People who already had poor health or a disability were most likely to find this difficult.

 A higher percentage of people aged over 35 in Dundee smoke tobacco compared with Scotland as a whole.
 There is a known link between smoking and lung cancer.
-13.5% of Primary 1 age children in Dundee were at risk of becoming overweight and 11.3% were at risk of obesity.